mikehopskin0512/sema/web/e2e-tests/README.md

     Given I login as "roboter" with password "test123" Then the username "roboter" should be present in the header
 ```

-# List of predefined steps

-Check out all predefined snippets.
-You can see how they get used in [`sampleSnippets.feature`](https://github.com/webdriverio/cucumber-boilerplate/blob/main/src/features/sampleSnippets.feature).

 ## Given steps

 - `I open the (url|site) "([^"]*)?"` <br>Open a site in the current browser window/tab